tamlut-modnys/curriculum/ha-23-3/ha7/lesson7.md

 ![](Images/400.png)
 ![](Images/410.png)

-It's also valid to write them without the exponent:
+It's also valid to write the float without the exponent:

 ```
 > .-0.0025
 .-2.5e-3
 ```

-We have the library utilities you'd expect for manipulating floating point.
+We have library utilities you'd expect for manipulating floating point.

 ```
 > (add:rs .2.5e1 .2.5e2)